EstebanGameDevelopment/storybookeditor/README.md

 ### 5. Looking for testers

 We are launching a beta test and seeking feedback from creative individuals interested in shaping the tool's future.

 Head over to our GitHub page, and follow the instructions to install the back-end services, which allow you to generate images, audio effects, and music locally for free.

-Once the services are up and running, contact us for access to the tool.
+Once the services are up and running, contact us at [alpha.tester@infinitemonkeymachine.com](mailto:alpha.tester@infinitemonkeymachine.com), for access to the tool.
 After everything is set up, you’ll be able to create freely and help us determine the next steps.

 ## BACKEND SERVICES INSTALLATION INSTRUCTIONS

-In order to access the front-end application, you need to set up at least the basic services:
-- **3. LLM Provider**
-- **6. Database**

-Once you have these services (or more) up and running, contact us at [alpha.tester@infinitemonkeymachine.com](mailto:alpha.tester@infinitemonkeymachine.com), and we will check if you have set up your backend properly to give you access to the front-end.

-Watch the video to set up the backend:
+In the next video it's explained the process step-by-step about how to set up your backend:

 [Backend Setup Presentation](https://youtu.be/alOxMe5vhKE)

+Here are all the steps:

 ### 1. Hardware Setup